johnfactotum/foliate/docs/faq.md

 ### How are identifiers generated?

-For formats or books without unique identifiers, Foliate will generate one from the MD5 hash of the file.
+For formats or books without unique identifiers, Foliate will generate one with the prefix `foliate:`, plus the MD5 hash of the file.
 To speed things up, it only uses up to the first 10000000 bytes of the file.
 You can run `head -c 10000000 $YOUR_FILE_HERE | md5sum` to get the same hash.

 ## Security